jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - explore historical examples of technological identity shifts.
 One day Tsar is and then he's not.

+--

+Maybe comparing the amount of offspring/products a creature requires to sustain itself, is a preliminary way to create a taxonomy of technological creatures?

+--

 ## Notes

 ### Preface - A